Transform your career by learning the techniques to achieve positive health-related behavior change in local, national or international settings!

 - Study directly with a leading practitioner in the field and author of the course textbook

-- Online, largely self-paced
+- Mostly self-paced

-- Individual consultation with faculty upon request
+- Individual consultation with faculty

-P Christopher Palmedo, PhD, MBA
+P. Christopher Palmedo, PhD, MBA

 Chris Palmedo is Associate Professor in the Department of Community Health and Social Sciences at the CUNY Graduate School of Public Health and Health Policy.
 He has served as communications director for both nonprofit and for-profit health organizations for more than 20 years.
 His area of expertise is media, marketing and communications with applications in health care and public health.